gizemdal/remote-rendering/README.md

 We see a slight increase in FPS for compressed frames when the display is disabled.
 The FPS rates for compressed images overall are more uniform compared to those of uncompressed frames due to more stable frame image save times.

-Although compressed frames have more uniform frame rates, we can observe slight color artifacts because we're storing less precise color information.
+Although compressed frames have more uniform frame rates, we can observe more color artifacts because we're storing less precise color information.
 This is more noticeable with renders without any camera movement, thus the frame undergoes more samples and becomes more converged.
 However, since our aim is using these render frames for platforms with frequent camera movement such as Hololens, we believe that the slight loss of image quality is a reasonable tradeoff.

 | Uncompressed | Compressed
 | :----------------------------------------------------------: | :----------------------------------------------------------: